 Of course, just because a CSRS employee isn’t contributing to the Social Security program right now, that doesn’t mean that he/she hasn’t done so in the past.
 Maybe prior to joining federal service, he/she was in the private sector, did some moonlighting, or had a side business along the way.
 Even working in the private sector after retiring from CSRS could cause him/her to be eligible for Social Security.

 There is an exception for which the rules are a little different — and that is for CSRS offset employees.
 By definition, these are people under CSRS who are currently paying into Social Security as a condition of their CSRS employment, so they’re a bit more complex.
-So, in this article, I’m only going to reference “normal” CSRS employees.
+In this article, I’m only going to reference “normal” CSRS employees.

 How are CSRS employees treated differently when it comes to their earned Social Security benefit?